Learning Disability Today

 The proportion of adults with a learning disability in paid employment has decreased over time, and now stands at just 5%.
 This is despite 86% of people with a learning disability wanting a paid job.
 This issue focuses on the barriers to employment, interventions and policies which could boost the employment rate, and expert advice on how people with a learning disability can boost their chances of getting a job.

-If you need any further information or have article ideas please contact the In Focus editor at [email protected].
+If you require further information or would like to pitch an article idea, please contact the In Focus editor at [email protected].

 The In Focus edition also offer sponsors the opportunity to be closely associated with a key topic.
 For further information please contact our commercial manager at [email protected]